pritisolanki/pritisolanki/README.md

 ### Hi there!

-:sunglasses: Looking for backend consultant, reach me <br/>
+:sunglasses: Looking for backend consultant, ask me any question or reach me with any queries related to backend system design <br/>

 #### Frontend Learning